How to transfer Pokemon from 3DS games to Home before eShop shuts down

 Pokemon Home logo with a Pokemon Ultra Sun and Ultra Moon background

-While players are still waiting for Pokemon Scarlet and Violet to finally have compatibility with Pokemon Home, longtime fans of the franchise should keep an eye on their 3DS adventures.
-Nintendo announced that they’ll be shutting the 3DS eShop down very soon, keeping players from downloading new games and apps.
+Pokemon Scarlet and Violet finally have compatibility with Pokemon Home, but longtime fans of the franchise should keep an eye on their 3DS adventures.
+Nintendo announced that they’ll be shutting the 3DS eShop down in April 2024, keeping players from downloading new Pokemon games and apps.

 In this article, we’ll show you how to transfer Pokemon from 3DS games to Pokemon Bank using Poke Transporter and what you can do from there to get your creatures in Pokemon Home.